 Kingston Bagpuize House, with its Queen Anne exterior, unique cantilevered staircase and Gardens, are exclusive locations for filming and photoshoots.
-Recent filming includes ITV’s Downton Abbey, BBC Radio 4’s Gardeners’ Question Time and Tortoise in Love.
+Recent filming includes a new adaption of Emma by Jane Austen, with Anya Taylor-Joy and Johnny Flynn in the cast; ITV’s Downton Abbey, BBC Radio 4’s Gardeners’ Question Time and Tortoise in Love.

 The Entrance Hall and Drawing Room featured in Series 5, 6 and the Christmas Special of the television drama Downton Abbey as the home of Lord Merton.
-Dames Maggie Smith and Penelope Wilton were among the actors who took part in these scenes.
+Dames Maggie Smith, Penelope Wilton and Douglas Reith were among the actors who took part in these scenes.

 Tortoise in Love